 This post may contain affiliate links.
 Please read my disclosure for more info.

-They’re full of rich, lemony flavour, they’re soft and creamy on the inside and lightly crispy and caramelized on the outside.
+Greek potatoes are full of rich, lemony flavour, they’re soft and creamy on the inside and lightly crispy and caramelized on the outside.
 They’re made all in one pan, and go with almost everything.
 Everyone loves them.
-I rarely claim a recipe is ‘the best’, but I really can’t imagine better Greek potatoes than these!
+I rarely claim a recipe is ‘the best’, but I really can’t imagine better potatoes than these!

 The very best Greek potatoes

 Potatoes done the Greek way are a mainstay of the average Greek kitchen.
 If you’ve never tried this incredibly delicious and versatile side dish, you truly are missing out.
 I’ve made them more times than I can count, and they never disappoint.
 Literally everyone adores them.

 So what’s so great about them?
 I could literally rave about Greek lemon potatoes ALL day, but I’ll let you do that yourself after you’ve tried them.

 - A perfect combination of super crispy on the outside and creamy and tender on the inside.
 It’s the slow roasting in liquid at a fairly high temperature that does it.
 Some of the best Greek dishes are cooked slowly, and these potatoes are no exception!

 - So EASY!
 These incredible potatoes take over an hour to cook, but they are super simple to prep.

 - Bursting with flavor.
 Despite containing just a few ingredients, the balance of flavors is just right.
 Wait until you smell them as they’re cooking – amazing!

 - Go with almost everything.
 My favorite way to serve Greek roast potatoes is with classic Greek dishes such as moussaka and Greek salad.
 But there’s hardly anything they DON’T go well with, from grilled meats and fish, and much more (see below for ideas!).